import numpy as np

 """

-Calculate the reconstruction loss.
+Calculate the reconstruction loss as mean squared error.

 Parameters